NestorYandel/pvamu-shpe-website/join.md

 # Join Our Organization

-We welcome students from all majors interested in developing skills in:
+We welcome students from STEM majors interested in developing skills in:
 - Leadership
 - Technical growth
 - Professional development